• Skip to primary navigation

 The next summer festival in Japan we’re diving into is Hakata Gion Yamakasa.
 This is a festival that we, unfortunately, didn’t get to attend even though we were living in Japan during this time.
 The reason we didn’t attend it was mostly due to the timing with Gion Matsuri, the next festival on our list – but MAN, we’d love to go back for it.

-Hakata Gion Yamakasa is by far one of the most intriguing summer festivals in Japan that brings in nearly 1 million tourists each year and dates back almost 800 years.
+Hakata Gion Yamakasa is by far one of the most intriguing summer festivals in Japan.
+It brings in nearly 1 million tourists each year and dates back almost 800 years.
 It was started during a time of widespread illness as a religious cleansing ceremony.

 In this festival, there are two kinds of elaborately decorated floats called kakiyama (the smaller floats) and kazariyama (the larger floats).
 The smaller, kakiyama floats are raced through the streets of Hakata by local residents split into teams.
 The larger, kazariyama floats were once raced as well but are now created for decorative display all over Fukuoka.